-HACP will determine if a family has committed serious or repeated violations of the lease based on available evidence, including but not limited to, a court-ordered eviction or an owner's notice to evict.
+The HACP will determine if a family has committed serious or repeated violations of the lease based on available evidence, including but not limited to, a court-ordered eviction or an owner's notice to evict.

 Serious and repeated lease violations will include, but not be limited to, nonpayment of rent, disturbance of neighbors, and destruction of property, living or housekeeping habits that cause damage to the unit or premises, and criminal activity.
-Generally, the criterion to be used will be whether or not the reason for the eviction was the fault of the tenant or guests.
-Any incidents of, or criminal activity related to, domestic violence, dating violence, or stalking will not be construed as serious or repeated lease violations by the victim [24 CFR 5.2005(c) (1)].
+Generally, the criterion to be used will be whether the reason for the eviction was the fault of the tenant or guests.

-• The family must notify the PHA and the owner before moving out of the unit or terminating the lease.
+• Family notice of move or lease termination.
+The family must notify the PHA and the owner before moving out of the unit, or terminating the lease on notice to the owner.